-Hemp foods are now legal for human consumption in Australia, since the FSANZ (Food Standards Australia New Zealand) were approved by the Federal Government in April 2017.
+Hemp foods are now legal for human consumption in Australia, since the FSANZ (Food Standards Australia New Zealand) submissions were approved by the Federal Government in April 2017.
 Full legalisation came into force in November 2017.
 This is a landmark for the industry as hemp foods can be profitably grown on smaller size holdings.
 The benefits of hemp foods (seed, oil, flour and protein) are that they are contain Omega 3 and 6 in the correct ratio for human consumption.
 Hemp foods are high in protein (20%-30%) and essential vitamins and minerals.
 We are now seeing hemp foods in major supermarkets and stores across Australia.

 Australia has a perfect climate for hemp grain crops.
 The expansion of food production and processing has economic and social benefits for rural Australia.
 This relates to products marketed in Australia and for export.

 Hemp fibre is obtained by separating the outer skin (bast) from the woody hemp hurd.
 This was traditionally done in the field through a process known as “retting”.
 Advances have been made and this is now achievable through decortication of material directly at harvest.
 This improves the fibre quality is faster and cuts down on wastage.

 Hemp fibre has a number of important uses, most commonly in clothing and accessories.
 Hemp clothing is hardwearing and has natural antiseptic qualities.
 Hemp is finding increased favour in the fashion industry.
 Fully manufactured Australian hemp clothing will require a significant investment in infrastructure and machinery.
 Hemp fibre is also used in making canvas, ropes, twines, matting and insulation.

 Hemp hurds, also known as shives or hemp wood, are a product from the inner woody core of the hemp stalk.
 Once separated from hemp fibre the hurd is broken into pieces, where the grade depends on the purpose for which the hurd is used.